xyproto/sentiment/README.md

 #### Simple, Drop In Sentiment Analysis in Golang
 [![GoDoc](https://godoc.org/github.com/cdipaolo/sentiment?status.svg)](https://godoc.org/github.com/cdipaolo/sentiment)

-This package relies on the work done in my other package, [goml](https://github.com/cdipaolo/goml/tree/master/text), for multiclass text classification.
+This package relies on the work done in [goml](https://github.com/cdipaolo/goml/tree/master/text), for multiclass text classification.

 Sentiment lets you pass strings into a function and get an estimate of the sentiment of the string (in english) using a very simple probabalistic model.
 The model is trained off of [this dataset](https://inclass.kaggle.com/c/si650winter11/data) which is a collection of IMDB movie reviews classified by sentiment.
 The returned values for single word classification is the given score in {0,1}/{negative/positive} for sentiment as well as the probability on [0,1] that the word is of the expected class.
 For document sentiment only the class is given (floats would underflow otherwise.)